Multilayer PCB Board introduction and Prototype Fabrication Service

 PCBs Manufacturing multilayer PCBs requires a specialized hydraulic press with heated platens.
 Initially, the books are squeezed with a “kiss” pressure of 50 psi before being heated to 350F at 350 psi for a minimum of one hour.
 The assembly is then allowed to cool slowly before removal for further processing.
 At Omni, the maximum size of a multilayer board is “12×16″ while the board thickness can range from 0.015″to 0.125”.

 Multilayer PCBs Fabrication Process

-The outer layers of multi-layer consist of sheets of glass cloth pre-impregnated with uncured epoxy resin (prepreg) and a thin copper foil.
+The outer layers of the multilayer consist of sheets of glass cloth pre-impregnated with uncured epoxy resin (prepreg) and a thin copper foil.

-The lay-up operator has already placed a copper foil and two sheets of prepreg on the heavy steel baseplate.
+The lay-up operator has already placed a copper foil and two prepreg sheets on the heavy steel baseplate.
 Now he sets the pre-treated core carefully over the alignment pins.
-Then he adds two more layers of prepreg, another copper foil, and an aluminum press plate
+Then he adds two more layers of prepreg, another copper foil, and an aluminum press plate.

 He builds up to three panels on the baseplate in the same way.
 Then he rolls the massive stack under a press which lowers down the steel top plate.
 He pins the stack together and runs the finished stack out of the cleanroom into a rack.